k-barber/ccmb-doc/content/People/Nobles/Isabel Datrus Ⅱ ― Child Conqueror.md

 Clara did not object.

-Under Isabel's leadership, Datrus expanded into what is now known as Wustus, Tunris Valley, Wrenttague, and Astain.
+Under Isabel's leadership, Datrus expanded into what is now known as Tunris Valley, Wrenttague, and Astain.